radekstepan/apply-llm-changes/README.md

     *   Normalizes paths (e.g., converts `\` to `/`).
 *   **Safety:** Rejects absolute paths or paths attempting to navigate outside the current directory (`../`).
 *   **Environment Variable Management:** Uses Infisical (via `infisical run`) to securely load API keys and other configurations from `.env` files.
+*   **Intelligent Configuration:** Automatically detects Infisical configuration in your working directory or falls back to running directly when not available.

 ## Supported Input Formats